romainducrocq/NEAT-FlappyBaboon/README.md

 # [C++] FLAPPY BABOON with NEAT and TidyV2fml

 - My very own NEAT framework in C++ (it's v2 with SFML) : https://github.com/romainducrocq/NEAT-TidyV2fml
+- Playing the real flappy bird in the browser (/!\ only humans allowed here /!\) : https://flappybird.io

 ****